 2. Embrace the tranquility on Con Dao Islands

-Con Dao is a secluded destination off the Southern Coast and easily accessed from Ho Chi Minh City (Saigon).
-Con Dao is often underappreciated, but trust us, it is a hidden paradise – a tropical island with turquoise coastlines: beautiful and quaint.
-In the eyes of the locals, however, Con Dao is more like a historical witness – where the French built Con Dao Prison or also known as “Hell on Earth” in the memories of the prisoners of war.
-Vietnamese people nowadays travel to Con Dao as a part of their spiritual experience, mostly to visit the graveyards of iconic national heroes.
-So, all the beautiful beaches are left to nature lovers.
-Con Dao is absolutely a less popular destination but if you are a culture vulture who would love to have the best of both worlds (tourism and history), this is the place to be.
+Con Dao is a secluded destination off the Southern Coast and is easily accessible from Ho Chi Minh City (Saigon).
+Despite being underappreciated, Con Dao is a hidden paradise, offering a tropical island with turquoise coastlines that are both beautiful and quaint.
+In the eyes of the locals, however, Con Dao is a historical witness, home to the Con Dao Prison, also known as “Hell on Earth” to the prisoners of war who were held there.
+Vietnamese people now travel to Con Dao as part of their spiritual journey, often visiting the graveyards of iconic national heroes.
+As a result, the beautiful beaches are left to nature lovers.
+If you’re a culture vulture who wants the best of both worlds – tourism and history – then Con Dao is the place to be.

-3. Stay at least 1 night in Ha Long Bay
+3. Stay at least one night in Ha Long Bay

-Visiting Ha Long Bay is seen as a must-do while travelling in Vietnam.
-However, if you want to fully embrace the mystique and majesty of the bay, we suggest you stay on a cruise ship for at least one night on the cruise ship which takes you through the meander waterways so you can see all the giant shapes of limestones at a close distance.
-You can watch the sunrise and sunset from the boat while surrounded by thousands of limestone karsts in all shapes and sizes.
-Beds & foods and other necessities are served on boats.
-If you are more into activities, you can also do kayaking or swimming in the bay.
-But overall, this is more like an enjoyable trip to treat yourself and immerse in nature.
+Visiting Ha Long Bay is a must-do while traveling in Vietnam.
+To fully embrace the mystique and majesty of the bay, we suggest you stay on a cruise ship for at least one night.
+The cruise will take you through the meandering waterways, allowing you to get up close to the giant limestone formations.
+You can watch the sunrise and sunset from the boat, surrounded by thousands of limestone karsts of all shapes and sizes.
+The boat provides beds, food, and other necessities.
+If you’re looking for more active activities, you can go kayaking or swim in the bay.
+This trip is a treat for nature lovers, providing an enjoyable and immersive experience.

 4. Experience floating markets in the Mekong Delta

-Compared to other parts of Vietnam, the Mekong Delta seems a bit behind regarding natural landscapes.
-Despite that, it is inherited with unique trade customs and practices.
-With a sophisticated system of water bodies well linked together, which the sellers and buyers take advantage of to sell their fresh produce.
-Since early dawn, the merchants from all over the towns have been gathering here to get ready for a working day.
-So, the best time to experience the authentic vibes is around 6 AM – 7 AM.
-There would be no other place that food is served to you by passing from boat to boat and you can eat a bowl of Hu Tieu on a canoe while watching the motorboats crisscrossing by.
-You would be overwhelmed by how busy and lively the sights could be.
-The noise from the mini boats’ engines accompanied with the clear and sharp calls from the vendor ladies create a lively and bustling atmosphere, truly reflecting life in the Mekong Delta.
+Compared to other parts of Vietnam, the Mekong Delta may seem a bit lacking in natural landscapes, but it is rich in unique trade customs and practices.
+The well-linked system of water bodies allows sellers and buyers to sell their fresh produce.
+Merchants from all over the region gather here at dawn to prepare for a busy day of trade.
+The best time to experience the authentic vibes is around 6 AM to 7 AM.
+Nowhere else can you eat a bowl of hu tieu on a canoe while watching the motorboats crisscrossing by and be served food from boat to boat.
+The noise of the mini boats’ engines and the clear calls of the vendor ladies create a lively and bustling atmosphere, truly reflecting life in the Mekong Delta.

 5. See the Golden Bridge

 The bridge at Ba Na Hills (Da Nang) is an attraction that doesn’t cross any rivers.
-Recently added to the complex, it has garnered attention not only among travelers but also the architect community for its eccentric design.
-The pedestrian bridge hovers over 1,400 meters from sea level, guaranteeing a breath-taking view of the mountains and the sea.
-What’s special about the construction is the metallic yellow paint throughout the 150-meter length (which explains its name) lined with flowers.
-The highlight of the attraction is the weathered and mossy-looking hands supporting the bridge – a metaphoric image of the safeguard of Mother Nature.
-Walking on the bridge in the early morning in the misty fog will give you a sense of walking on clouds.
-The landscapes and the architecture itself are surely a photography experience that you cannot miss.
+Recently added to the complex, it has garnered attention not only from travelers, but also from the architectural community due to its eccentric design.
+The pedestrian bridge hovers over 1,400 meters above sea level, offering a breathtaking view of both the mountains and the sea.
+One special feature of the bridge is its 150-meter length of metallic yellow paint, adorned with flowers, which inspired its name.
+The highlight of the attraction is the weathered and mossy-looking hands supporting the bridge, a metaphorical representation of nature’s protection.
+Walking on the bridge in the early morning mist creates a sense of walking on clouds.
+The combination of landscapes and architecture makes it a must-see photography experience.

 6. Eat a bowl of Pho in Hanoi

-Pho could be found anywhere in Vietnam, but there’s nothing like eating Pho in Hanoi.
-Hanoi is believed to be where Pho originated from.
+Pho can be found anywhere in Vietnam, but there’s nothing like eating pho in Hanoi.
 Pho Hanoi has its own charm: the broth is light and has no side veggies.
-The right bowl of Pho has to have lots of blanched green onions and an extra egg on the side (Chen Trung Tran), accompanied with deep-fried Vietnamese-styled churros (Banh Quay).
-Hanoi features Pho vendors which have been existing for generations.
-Some truly authentic ones revolve around a simple pair of bamboo yokes with a couple of small stools.
-They open very early in the morning (4 AM – 5 AM) or late at night (1 AM – 2 AM).
-So, the best feeling is to snuggle down in your warm jacket while waiting for a steaming bowl of Pho in the chilly weather of the capital city.
-Make sure you don’t skip it.
+The right bowl of pho should have lots of blanched green onions and a side egg (chen trung tran), accompanied by deep-fried Vietnamese-style churros (banh quay).
+Hanoi boasts pho vendors that have been operating for generations.
+Some of the most authentic places consist of just a simple pair of bamboo yokes and a couple of small stools.
+They open very early in the morning (4 AM to 5 AM) or late at night (1 AM to 2 AM).
+So, the best feeling is to snuggle down in your warm jacket while waiting for a steaming bowl of pho in the chilly weather of the capital city.
+Make sure you don’t miss out.

 7. Visit the Cu Chi Tunnels

-70km from Ho Chi Minh City (Saigon) is a historical destination that marks one of the most glorious victories of warfare in Vietnam.
-Cu Chi is a network of over 200 kilometers of tunnels, known as the “underground city”, was designed with functional spaces such as meeting rooms, emergency rooms, kitchens, and more.
-It took over 20 years to complete the system divided into three levels with the deepest one up to 12 meters.
-During wartime, all daily, as well as military activities, took place here.
-When visiting the Cu Chi Tunnels, you will have a chance to go through a part of them (which was expanded for tourists’ safety) to somehow imagine and understand the living and combating conditions of the Vietnamese soldiers and what magically contributed to our victory.
-Only at this place can you try the unique snacks which used to be the main diet of people in the tunnels back then.
-Let’s go there and find out.
+A mere 70 km from Ho Chi Minh City (Saigon) lies the renowned historical destination – Cu Chi Tunnels, attracting millions of visitors annually.
+This network of over 200 kilometers of tunnels, known as the “underground city”, was designed with functional spaces such as meeting rooms, emergency rooms, kitchens, and more.
+It took over 20 years to complete the system, which is divided into three levels, with the deepest reaching 12 meters.
+During the war, all daily and military activities took place within these tunnels.
+When visiting Cu Chi Tunnels, you will have the opportunity to explore a portion of the tunnels (which have been expanded for tourists’ safety) and gain an understanding of the living and combat conditions faced by Vietnamese soldiers and what contributed to their victory.
+You can also try the unique snacks that used to serve as the main diet of the tunnel dwellers.
+Come and find out!

 8. Drink a cup of Ca Phe Sua Da in Saigon

-It is often said that Saigon is a multicultural city – it gathers all the highlights of cuisine from across the country, therefore, it lacks its own specialty.
-We would say that one thing that Saigon does better than anywhere else is its milk coffee (Ca Phe Sua).
-Coffee shops are ubiquitous in Saigon, but what all the good Ca Phe Sua recipes have in common are strong black coffee from high-quality coffee beans mixed with condensed milk and added with ice (Ca Phe Sua Da).
+It’s often said that Saigon is a multicultural city, gathering the highlights of cuisine from across the country and lacking its own specialty.
+However, we would argue that Saigon excels in one particular dish: milk coffee (ca phe sua).
+Coffee shops are abundant in Saigon, but the best ca phe sua recipes all have one thing in common: strong black coffee made from high-quality beans, mixed with condensed milk, and served over ice (ca phe sua da).
 It’s no exaggeration to say that this drink is beloved by the Vietnamese people and can be considered the national drink.
-It’s delicious any time of the day; goes well with all kinds of food, and serves perfectly as a wake-up call.
-You can customize your own cup of milk coffee by requesting more or less milk.
-This drink will blow your mind at the very first sip.
+It’s delicious any time of day, goes well with all types of food, and serves as a perfect wake-up call.
+You can even customize your cup by asking for more or less milk.
+One sip of this amazing drink will surely leave you in awe.

 9. Visit the Imperial Citadel of Hue

-Talking a bit of history, over the course of a thousand years of feudal regime, Hue was the former capital of the Nguyen Dynasty in the nineteenth and early twentieth century.
-Here remains spectacular royal architecture from the time.
-The complex is a collection of well-preserved palaces and royalty’s tombs: each has its own layout and architectural design to meet the strict requirements of Feng Shui principles.
-The location was also recognized by UNESCO in 1994.
-You will need to spend a whole day fully exploring the immense campus and celebrate the solemn yet peaceful atmosphere here.
+Talking about history, during the course of a thousand-year feudal regime, Hue served as the former capital of the Nguyen Dynasty in the 19th and early 20th centuries.
+There still remains spectacular royal architecture from that era, including a collection of well-preserved palaces and tombs of royalty, each with its own unique layout and architectural design, designed to meet the strict requirements of Feng Shui principles.
+The site was recognized by UNESCO in 1994.
+To fully explore the immense complex and experience its solemn yet peaceful atmosphere, a full day is recommended.